heralight/k8s-user-tools/README.md

 script was inspired from https://gist.github.com/xtavras/98c6a2625079a78054a907219c976e2b and https://gist.github.com/innovia/fbba8259042f71db98ea8d4ad19bd708 and adjusted with "apply_rbac" function and colorized output.

+The main difference come from the seperation between ServiceAccount creation and permissions.

 ## Create a user service-account for a namespace

 ```sh